 That dynamic certainly applies to gay marriage, which will only be legal in 18 states as we embark upon the new year.
 It also applies to voting laws, which are literally and figuratively all over the map.
 Arkansas became the latest state to “fix” the non-existent problem of voter fraud by requiring a picture I.D. to vote, while Virginia legislators apparently approved such chicanery by passing a law permitting online registration.
 Florida, surprisingly, expanded early voting, while in Colorado, a new law permits eager and geeky 16-year-olds to pre-register to vote a full two years before they can actually cast their first ballot.

 For some laws, you can pretty much guess which state passed it.
-For instance, the state allowing kindergarten through 12th grade students who identify as transgender to use whichever gender’s bathroom or locker room they feel more comfortable with?
+For instance, the state allowing kindergarten through 12th grade students who identify as transgender to use the bathroom or locker room they feel best aligns with their gender identity?
 C’mon, everybody!
-California.
+California, of course—leading the way to expanding rights and protections for trans youth.

 About a dozen states incrementally raised the minimum wage, including New York, where it surged to a whopping $8 an hour, which will help offset losses incurred by expanded casinos and gambling, also set to begin this year.